nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 Parametrization
 ~~~~~~~~~~~~~~~~

-NEST 3.0 introduces *Parameter objects*, i.e., objects that represent values
+NEST 3.0 introduces *parameter objects*, i.e., objects that represent values
 drawn from a random distribution or values based on various spatial node
 parameters.
 Parameters can be used to set node status, to create positions
 in topology (see :ref:`Topology section <topo_changes>` below), and to define connection
 probabilities, weights and delays.
-The Parameters can be combined in
+The parameters can be combined in
 different ways, and they can be used with some mathematical functions that
 are provided by NEST.